 Here's an alphabetical listing of appealing, gay-popular places to stay in Seattle.
 Also check out the hotels page at the excellent Visit Seattle website.

-Set in a 24-floor building in downtown, Hotel 1000 (1000 1st Ave., 206-957-1000) is a favorite with tech-industry workers and design-minded travelers for its gadget-rich, warmly decorated, and stylish rooms that include a number of bells and whistles (plug-and-play media consoles, hi-def TVs with surround-sound, and some of the coolest bathtubs in the city - they're filled with a single stream of water from the ceiling).
-Highly personal service and such perks as a virtual-reality golf club, an intimate but excellent full-service spa, and the superb restaurant BOKA round out the hotel's many strengths.
-Hotel 1000 is part of the LGBT-popular Provenance Hotels group, which also operates such popular Pacific Northwest lodgings as Seattle's Hotel Max, Tacoma's Hotel Murano, and Portland's Lucia, deLuxe, and Sentinel hotels.
-See our longer review of Hotel 1000 for more details.
+Set in a 24-floor building in downtown, Loews Hotel 1000 is a favorite with tech-industry workers and design-minded travelers for its gadget-rich, warmly decorated and stylish rooms that include a number of bells and whistles (plug-and-play media consoles, hi-def TVs with surround-sound and some of the coolest bathtubs in the city - they're filled with a single stream of water from the ceiling).
+Highly personal service and such perks as a virtual-reality golf club, an intimate but excellent full-service spa and the superb restaurant BOKA round out the hotel's many strengths.
+Loews Hotel 1000 is part of the LGBTQ-popular Provenance Hotels group, which also operates such popular Pacific Northwest lodgings as Seattle's Hotel Max, Tacoma's Hotel Murano and Portland's Lucia, deLuxe and Sentinel hotels.
+See our longer review of Loews Hotel 1000 for more details.

-In the increasingly hip and food-driven Belltown district just north of downtown, the indie-spirited Hotel Andra (2000 4th Ave., 206-448-8600) is one of the more stylish properties in the neighborhood.
-It's across the street from Dahlia Lounge and Dahlia Bakery, of Tom Douglas's Seattle restaurant empire, and it's also home to Douglas's restaurant Lola (serving Mediterranean-inspired Pacific Northwest cuisine, like pan-seared ling cod spanakorizo with sunchokes and black garlic and grilled short ribs with pomegranate glaze, tabbouleh, mint, pistachio, and parsley tahini) and the Italian eatery Assaggi Ristorante, where you might sample grilled prawns coated in goat cheese, mint, and oregano sauce, and classic veal shank osso buco with seasonal vegetables over arborio rice.
-The 119 swank rooms have a clean, unfussy Scandinavian-inspired look and plenty of high-tech perks, such as LCD flat-screen TVs, Tivoli clock radios with iPod input, and FACE Stockholm bath products....
+In the increasingly hip and food-driven Belltown district just north of downtown, the indie-spirited Hotel Andra is one of the more stylish properties in the neighborhood.
+It's across the street from Dahlia Lounge and Dahlia Bakery, of Tom Douglas's Seattle restaurant empire and it's also home to Douglas's restaurant Lola (serving Mediterranean-inspired Pacific Northwest cuisine, like pan-seared ling cod spanakorizo with sunchokes and black garlic and grilled short ribs with pomegranate glaze, tabbouleh, mint, pistachio and parsley tahini) and the Italian eatery Assaggi Ristorante, where you might sample grilled prawns coated in goat cheese, mint and oregano sauce, and classic veal shank osso buco with seasonal vegetables over arborio rice.
+The 119 swank rooms have a clean, unfussy Scandinavian-inspired look and plenty of high-tech perks, such as LCD flat-screen TVs, Tivoli clock radios with iPod input and FACE Stockholm bath products.
 The Andra occupies a 1926 former apartment building that's a 20-minute walk from Capitol Hill nightlife and is right on the edge of downtown as well as being a short walk to the Seattle Center and Space Needle.

-Part of the same Provenance boutique hotel group behind Hotel 1000, Tacoma's stylish Murano, and trendy Portland accommodations the Sentinel, Lucia, and deLuxe, the playfully decorated and reasonably priced Hotel Max (620 Stewart St., 206-728-6299) is on a tree-lined street in Denny Triangle, on the edge of downtown and Belltown, and within easy walking distance of the lower reaches of Capitol Hill.
-Built in 1926 as the Vance Hotel, the Max is themed around edgy art and indie music - an entire floor serves as a lively tribute to Seattle's famed alt-indie Sub Pop Record label (they who have recorded Nirvana, The Shins, Fleet Foxes, and Sleater-Kinney).
-The Max is all about service and originality, offering such groovy amenities as a pillow menu, preloaded iPods, and such pet-friendly perks as doggie room service and a pet-literature lending library.
-Travelers on a tight budget can land great rates with one of the cozy "mini-full" rooms, which are just 175 square feet but... are well-designed and exceedingly comfy.
+Part of the same Provenance boutique hotel group behind Tacoma's stylish Murano, and trendy Portland accommodations the Sentinel, Lucia and deLuxe, the playfully decorated and reasonably priced Hotel Max is on a tree-lined street in Denny Triangle, on the edge of downtown and Belltown and within easy walking distance of the lower reaches of Capitol Hill.
+Built in 1926 as the Vance Hotel, the Max is themed around edgy art and indie music - an entire floor serves as a lively tribute to Seattle's famed alt-indie Sub Pop Record label (they who have recorded Nirvana, The Shins, Fleet Foxes and Sleater-Kinney).
+The Max is all about service and originality, offering such groovy amenities as a pillow menu, preloaded iPods and such pet-friendly perks as doggie room service and a pet-literature lending library.
+Travelers on a tight budget can land great rates with one of the cozy "mini-full" rooms, which are just 175 square feet but are well-designed and exceedingly comfy.
 There are larger rooms, too, if you're wanting more room to relax.
-The hotel has one of the warmest and most inviting lobbies of any hotel in town, a casual and colorful art-filled space with a fireplace, where from 5:30 to 6:30 nightly, the staff serves complimentary pints of local craft beers.
+The hotel has one of the warmest and most inviting lobbies of any hotel in town, a casual and colorful art-filled space with a fireplace, where from 5:30 p.m. to 6:30 p.m. nightly, the staff serves complimentary pints of local craft beers.
 This is also a good opportunity to hit up the knowledgeable and friendly staff for dining and sightseeing recommendations.
-Of course, for eating, you can always head next door to hotel's terrific restaurant, Miller's Guild, a bustling meat-focused eatery with a toasty wood-fired oven and such notable fare as 120-day dry-aged Niman Ranch bone-in rib eyes, grilled lobster tail and endive salads, grilled baby octopus with chickpea puree and lemon marcona almonds, and panfried calves' brains on toast with egg and truffle.
+Of course, for eating, you can always head next door to hotel's terrific restaurant, Miller's Guild, a bustling meat-focused eatery with a toasty wood-fired oven and such notable fare as 120-day dry-aged Niman Ranch bone-in rib eyes, grilled lobster tail and endive salads, grilled baby octopus with chickpea puree and lemon marcona almonds and panfried calves' brains on toast with egg and truffle.

 In the U.S. state with the most prestigious and prolific wine-making scene after California, it's makes perfect sense that one of Kimpton Hotels' most appealing hotels in Seattle carries out a vino-centric theme.
-Hotel Vintage (1100 5th Ave., 206-624-8000) is downtown and catty-corner from the amazing Rem Koolhaas-designed Seattle Central Library, conveniently just off of I-5 and an easy 10-minute walk up the hill from Pike Place Market, the Seattle Art Museum, and other key attractions.
+Hotel Vintage is downtown and catty-corner from the amazing Rem Koolhaas-designed Seattle Central Library, conveniently just off of I-5 and an easy 10-minute walk up the hill from Pike Place Market, the Seattle Art Museum, and other key attractions.
 It's set inside a vintage 1920s brick-and-limestone building that Kimpton converted into a hotel in 1992 and recently gave a stunning, modern remodel.
-With vineyard-y colors like burgundy, olive-green, and taupe, rooms reference eastern Washington's acclaimed Wine Country - each is dedicated to a specific winery.
-Features include 46-inch flat-panel TVs, Obsess wireless media docking stations, minibars with neatly curated snacks and beverages (including mini bottles of Fernet Branca),... in-room spa services and yoga/pilates exercise programs, and ultra-comfy pillow-top beds.
+With vineyard-y colors like burgundy, olive-green and taupe, rooms reference eastern Washington's acclaimed Wine Country - each is dedicated to a specific winery.
+Features include 46-inch flat-panel TVs, Obsess wireless media docking stations, minibars with neatly curated snacks and beverages (including mini bottles of Fernet Branca), in-room spa services and yoga/pilates exercise programs and ultra-comfy pillow-top beds.
 Bathrooms at the Vintage are on the compact side, but they're well-outfitted with top-notch C.O.
 Bigelow bath products.
-There's a 24-hour exercise room, and 24-hour room service is available from the superb ground-floor Italian restaurant, Tulio.
-Guests are also treated to complimentary wine hour each evening in the cozy lobby, from 5 until 6 pm.
+There's a 24-hour exercise room and 24-hour room service is available from the superb ground-floor Italian restaurant, Tulio.
+Guests are also treated to complimentary wine hour each evening in the cozy lobby, from 5:00 p.m. until 6:00 p.m.
 The Vintage often has fun promotions, too, such as the Taste Washington package, which is offered during what's billed as the "nation's largest single-region wine and food event," Taste Washington (held Mar.
-26-29, 2015), which is a short walk from the hotel - just request the rate code PTWA for 15% off the best rate and a complimentary bottle of wine.
+19-22, 2020), which is a short walk from the hotel - just request the rate code PTWA for 15% off the best rate and a complimentary bottle of wine.
 Check the hotel's Promotions page for other cool deals and offers.
-Kimpton has three other great Seattle properties, the Monaco, Alexis, and brand-new Palladian, which opened in 2015.
+Kimpton has three other great Seattle properties, the Monaco, Alexis and Palladian, which opened in 2015.

-A longtime Seattle favorite thanks to outstanding personal service, a location that's both peaceful yet steps from vibrant Pike Place Market, and three outstanding restaurants, the Inn at the Market (86 Pine St., 206-443-3600) rises eight stories, with many of its 71 rooms and suites offering expansive floor-to-ceiling views of the harbor and, in the distance, the Olympic Range.
-In 2015, this upscale but unpretentious property underwent a complete guestroom overhaul - these airy, contemporary rooms now have black walnut and weathered-hardwood floors, cozy swivel chairs facing the windows (perfect for reading a book while enjoy the magnificent vistas), and stunning desks fashioned out of reclaimed wood - aesthetically, they're the perfect blend between urban chic and Northwest rustic.
-All have iPod docks, free Wi-Fi, coffeemakers, and other welcome perks, too.
+A longtime Seattle favorite thanks to outstanding personal service, a location that's both peaceful yet steps from vibrant Pike Place Market and three outstanding restaurants, the Inn at the Market rises eight stories, with many of its 71 rooms and suites offering expansive floor-to-ceiling views of the harbor and, in the distance, the Olympic Range.
+In 2015, this upscale but unpretentious property underwent a complete guestroom overhaul - these airy, contemporary rooms now have black walnut and weathered-hardwood floors, cozy swivel chairs facing the windows (perfect for reading a book while enjoy the magnificent vistas) and stunning desks fashioned out of reclaimed wood - aesthetically, they're the perfect blend between urban chic and Northwest rustic.
+All have iPod docks, free Wi-Fi, coffeemakers and other welcome perks, too.
 Definitely check out the rooftop deck, which is a lovely place to take in the dazzling views.
-Bathrooms are spacious,... modern, and well-lighted.
-The dining options here include the romantic French brasserie Cafe Campagne, the outstanding mod Korean bistro Cha:n, and the casual Pacific Northwest breakfast and lunch cafe Bacco.
+Bathrooms are spacious, modern and well-lighted.
+The dining options here include the romantic French brasserie Cafe Campagne, the outstanding mod Korean bistro Cha:n and the casual Pacific Northwest breakfast and lunch cafe Bacco.
 There's no on-site gym, but guests can obtain passes to prestigious, nearby Seattle Athletic Club for a small fee.